 The Company has contracts with U.S. government agencies under which it bills for direct and indirect costs incurred.
 These billed costs are subject to audit by government agencies.
-The Company had established accruals of approximately \$0.2 million and \$0.1 million at December 31, 2010 and 2009, respectively, to provide for potential disallowed costs.
+The Company established accruals of approximately \$49,000 at each of December 31, 2012 and 2011 to provide for potential disallowed costs.
 In the event that the final costs allowed are different from what the Company has estimated, the Company may need to make a change in its estimated accrual, which could also affect its results of operations and cash flow.